Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems

 \subsection{Seasonal Storage Systems}

-We consider an ATES system consisting of warm and cold wells to store warm water during warm season and cold water during cold season, respectively.
+Consider an ATES system consisting of warm and cold wells to store warm water during warm season and cold water during cold season, respectively.
 Each well can be described as a single thermal energy storage where the amount of stored energy is proportional to the temperature difference between stored water and aquifer ambient water.
-Stored thermal energy from the last season is going to be used for the current season and so forth. \ifarxiv Fig.~\ref{fig_ates} depicts the operating modes of an ATES system for a single building.
-Depending on the season, the operating mode (heating or cooling) of an ATES system changes, by reversing the direction of water between wells as it is shown in Fig.~\ref{fig_ates}.
-During a cold season for heating purpose, the direction of water is from the warm well to the cold well through a heat exchanger to extract the stored thermal energy from the water.
-The return water is cold down to store in the cold well.
-This procedure is opposite during a warm season for cooling purpose of the building climate comfort system.
+Stored thermal energy from the last season is going to be used for the current season and so forth.
+Depending on the season, the operating mode (heating or cooling) of an ATES system changes, by reversing the direction of water flow between wells as it is shown in Fig.~\ref{fig_ates}.

+During a cold season, for heating purposes, the direction of water is from the warm well to the cold well through a heat exchanger to extract the stored thermal energy from the water.
+The return water is cooled down and stored in the cold well.
+This procedure is opposite during a warm season for cooling purposes of the BCC system.
 An ATES system can be characterized by some physically meaningful parameters.
-The most relevant features that can describe the status of an ATES system for an optimal control purpose is the stored volume of water together with the thermal energy content in each well.
+The most relevant features that can describe the status of an ATES system for the purpose of optimal control is the stored volume of water together with the thermal energy content in each well.
 A free manipulated variable in this setting is the pump flow rate that is used to circulate water from one well to the other through a heat exchanger.